[ I am doing a doctorate on Sri Dakshinamurthy. It will be helpful if you can answer the following questions:

 Sri Dakshinamurthy, here, is depicted as a Master of Tantra.
 He has a very heavy jata-bhara, dishevelled and flowing down his shoulders, almost covering the ears.
 A patra-kundala is worn in the left ear, while there is none on the right.
 Snakes symbols of Tantra are prominently displayed: coiled loosely around the thighs, with its hooded head on the right; and in the jata-bhara; as also coiled on the damaru drum.

 Ardhanari – Dakshinamurthy

 9.3.
-It is explained; the term Dakshina literally means a woman and refers to the feminine principle, which can create, unfold and manifest.
+It is explained; the term Dakshina, literally means a woman; and, it refers to the feminine principle, which can create, unfold and manifest.
 When Dakshina assumes a form, it results in Dakshinamurthi, an androgynous, variety of Shiva’s form.
 Sri Dakshinamurthi, as ardha-nari, as Kameshwara and Kameshwari is regarded the principle deity of the Kadi School.
 The ardha-nari depictions can be seen in some temples; for instance, in the Sivanandeswarar temple in Thirupanthurai, (Tanjore) and in the Thirupulivanam, temple near Chennai